NITCbase/nitcbase.github.io/docs/Roadmap/Stage11.md

 The `BPlusTree::bPlusCreate()` is used to create an index on attribute for a relation.
 It allocates a new index block and sets the `RootBlock` field in the corresponding attribute cache entry.
 It then reads every record of the relation and inserts the attribute value into the index using `BPlusTree::bPlusInsert()`.

+The `BPlusTree::bPlusDestroy()` function recursively traverses all the blocks of the index and frees them using `BlockBuffer::releaseBlock()`.

 The `BPlusTree::bPlusInsert()` function is used to insert an entry into the B+ tree of an attribute.
-It gets the root block of the corresponding tree from the attribute cache and then traverses the tree until the appropriate leaf block is found.
-If the insertion leads to the splitting of the root block (and hence the creation of a new root block), then this function updates the attribute cache with the new root block.

-The `BPlusTree::bPlusDestroy()` function recursively traverses all the blocks of the index and frees them using `BlockBuffer::releaseBlock()`.
+This is quite possibly the most complicated function in the implementation of NITCbase.
+In pursuit of clarity, the functionality involved in this task has been split among many helper functions in the `BPlusTree` class.

 <details>
 <summary>BPlusTree/BPlusTree.cpp</summary>